uxlfoundation/oneapi-construction-kit/doc/developer-guide.md

 - `CA_HOST_ENABLE_BUILTIN_KERNEL`: This option enables builtin kernel support within the host target.
 By default, it is set to `OFF`.
-If enabled this will report that host supports builtin kernels and will also enable two test kernels that are used by UnitCore and UnitCL to verify functionality.
+If enabled this will report that host supports builtin kernels and will also enable two test kernels that are used by UnitMux and UnitCL to verify functionality.
 - `CA_HOST_ENABLE_FP64`: This option determines whether host is built with or without double support.
 By default, it is only enabled on non-Windows platforms.